n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/ReadBinaryFiles/README.md

 ## Node Reference

-1. **File Selector**: This is a field that is used to specify the type of files to be read.
+1. *File Selector* field: This is a field that is used to specify the type of files to be read.
 For example, `*.jpg`.
-2. **Property Name**: Name of the binary property to which to write the data of the read files.
+2. *Property Name* field: Name of the binary property to which to write the data of the read files.

 It is also possible to select files from a certain directory, by specifying the path in the *File Selector* field.
 For example, `/data/folder/*.jpg`.